taosdata/TDengine/docs-en/01-intro/01-intro.md

 ## TDenginge Highlights

-TDengine makes full use of the [characteristics of time series data](https://tdengine.com/2019/07/09/86.html）, such as structured, no transaction, rarely delete or update, etc., and builds its own innovative storage engine and computing engine to differentiate itself from other TSDBs with the following advantages.
+TDengine makes full use of [the characteristics of time series data](https://tdengine.com/2019/07/09/86.html), such as structured, no transaction, rarely delete or update, etc., and builds its own innovative storage engine and computing engine to differentiate itself from other TSDBs with the following advantages.

 - **High Performance**: TDengine outperforms other time series databases in data ingestion and querying while significantly reducing storage cost and compute costs, with an innovatively designed and purpose-built storage engine.